No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

-Multi-agent learning and convergence to NE under delays have been considered in \citet{zhou2017countering,heliou2020gradient} for variationally stable games and monotone games, which both generalize potential games.
-We study general non-cooperative games and convergence to the set of CCE under delays by generalizing the framework of no-regret learning to no discounted-regret learning.
+Multi-agent learning and convergence to NE under delays have been considered in \citet{zhou2017countering,heliou2020gradient} for variationally stable games and monotone games (\cite{rosen1965existence}).
+We study general non-cooperative games and convergence to the set of CCE under delays by generalizing the framework of no-regret learning to no weighted-regret learning.
 Our analysis applies to both the multi-armed bandit and bandit convex optimization cases.

-We also study convergence to NE for zero-sum games, which is a well-studied class of games that are not variationally stable or monotone (see \citet{mertikopoulos2016learning}).
+While their focus is on monotone games, \cite{heliou2020gradient} also prove a regret bound for an FKM-type algorithm for a single agent against an adversary.
+It is assumed in \cite{heliou2020gradient} that the delay sequence is of the form $d_{t}=O(t^{\alpha})$ for $\alpha<1$, so not even a small subset of the samples can be delayed by $O(t)$ rounds.
+Their algorithm puts the received samples in a queue and only uses one sample per round regardless of how many samples were received this round.
+This is different than our FKM version which uses all samples upon reception.
+The expected regret bound of this queuing version of FKM proved in \cite{heliou2020gradient} is $O(T^{\frac{3}{4}}+T^{\frac{2}{3}}T^{\frac{\alpha}{3}})$, regardless of the sum of delays, so it is much looser than our bound.
+In particular, if the sequence of delays is mostly zeros, but once in $L$ rounds equals to $t^{\alpha}$, the sum of delays is arbitrarily smaller, depending on $L$.

-This paper extends a preliminary conference version \citep{Bistritz2019} that only analyzed the EXP3 algorithm under delays.
-In this journal version, we also analyze the FKM algorithm for the bandit convex optimization under delays.
+This paper extends a preliminary conference version \citep{Bistritz2019} that only analyzed EXP3 under delays.
+In this journal version, we also analyze FKM for bandit convex optimization under delays.
 Additionally, we improve the doubling trick of \citet{Bistritz2019} and show that it can be applied to any online learning algorithm with delayed feedback.
-Last but not least, we generalize the game-theoretic results of \citet{Bistritz2019} to non-cooperative games and correlated equilibrium.
+Last but not least, we generalize the game-theoretic results of \citet{Bistritz2019} to non-cooperative games and the CCE.